-This article is to serve as a guideline to explain what impacts the different cost differences, and provide ballpark pricing on new gas furnace installations.
-Also note this article is referring to forced air gas furnaces (not boilers).
+This article is to serve as a guideline to explain what factors affect cost, and to provide ballpark pricing on new gas furnace installations.
+(Note that this article is referring to forced-air gas furnaces, not boilers.)

-The first thing to think about that will impact the price of a new furnace is the efficiency. (also referred to as AFUE).
+The first thing that will impact the price of a new furnace is the efficiency (also referred to as AFUE, or annual fuel utilization efficiency).
 Furnaces range anywhere from a standard 80% efficiency up to 98% efficiency.
-The higher the efficiency, the lower the cost of operation.
-AFUE is referring to the percentage of heat that is produced by the furnace that actually enters the home.
+AFUE refers to the percentage of heat produced by the furnace that actually enters the home.
 The remaining exits as exhaust through a vent pipe or chimney.
-The higher the furnace efficiency, the more expensive the gas furnace.
+The higher the furnace efficiency, the lower the cost of operation ― and the more expensive the gas furnace.

 Another major factor in the pricing of a gas furnace is the comfort/efficiency upgrades available.
-A variable speed blower motor is a common upgrade in a gas furnace.
-The helps with overall comfort and energy efficiency.
-Furnaces can also have 2 stage, or multistage gas valves.
+A variable-speed blower motor is a common upgrade in a gas furnace.
+This helps with overall comfort and energy efficiency.
+Furnaces can also have two-stage or multistage gas valves.
 This controls the level of gas flow into the system.
 It allows less gas into the furnace when less heat is required.
 This is another feature that helps with comfort and energy efficiency.
 Both of these features would add to the cost of a new gas furnace.

 The difficulty of the installation plays a large factor in the price of a new gas furnace.
 How much space is there to work in?
 Where in the home is the furnace?
-How much duct work is needed?
+How much ductwork is needed?
 What type of venting is required?
-What other materials are needed for ta professional installation?
-This is why an onsite visit is typically required to provide an exact price on a new furnace.
+What other materials are needed for professional installation?
+This is why a site visit is typically required to provide an exact price on a new furnace.

 A standard 80% efficient gas furnace will usually range between $2,500-$3,500 installed.